mhwlng/dashboard-elite/README.md

 Each button set is configured via a .json file in the Data\ButtonBlocks directory.

+Button sounds can be found in the Sounds directory.

+All the button svg images can be found in the wwwroot\img\buttons directory.

+The button captions are inside the svg files.

+Animated SVG files are possible.

 various button type can be configured, each with their own set of parameters :

 **ToggleButton**